nezapajek/spiders/README.md

 ### Description

-Import Google Sheets file in Jupyter Notebook, convert it do pd.DataFrame, cleanup, make article ready tables and basic visualizations
+Import Google Sheets file in Jupyter Notebook, convert it to pd.DataFrame, clean up the data, make article ready tables and basic visualizations.